kineticdata/tenant-data-manager/README.md

 # Tenant Data Manager

-A service that manages the installation, updating, and removal of all the component data for a tenant space in the Kinetic Platform.
+The tenant data manager is responsible for creating a space in Kinetic Core, creating a Kinetic Task environment for the space, and configuring all the necessary data components for the space to function properly.

+The tenant data manager is currently running as a web application with a REST API that accepts HTTP POST requests from within the kubernetes cluser.

 The service runs on TCP port 4567.

-## API Actions

-The following API actions are supported by this service.

-### Health
+## Health

 Responds with a `running` status if the service is running.